AWARD Graduate Diploma in Computing (with optional specialisms in Data Analytics and Software Engineering) |

 Irish Times Training, Ulster University and Microsoft Ireland have collaborated to design and deliver a Graduate Diploma in Computing (with optional specialisms in Data Analytics and Software Engineering) under the Springboard+initiative.

-The Graduate Diploma in Computing, which is fully funded, is an ICT skills conversion course open to graduates from cognate disciplines and will be delivered on a part-time block basis in state-of-the-art facilities located in Microsoft Leopardstown.
+The Graduate Diploma in Computing is an ICT skills conversion course delivered on a part-time primarily evening basis in state-of-the-art facilities located in Microsoft Sandyford.

 The programme will provide students with a rigorous study of the theory and principles underlying development and maintenance of modern computing applications alongside an opportunity to obtain knowledge in a selected area of interest.

-One of the particular and unique features of the programme is the Application Workshops which will be delivered throughout the duration of the course and focus on the latest developments taking place within the ICT sector.
+One of the particular and unique features of the programme is the Application Workshops which focus on the latest developments taking place within the ICT sector.

 The Graduate Diploma in Computing is a 2 Year part-time programme based on an academic timetable.
-The taught content will be delivered over 4 semesters on a block-release basis on Friday afternoons and Saturdays.
+The taught content will be delivered over 4 semesters on Tuesday & Wednesday evenings and occasional Saturdays.
 In the fourth semester, students will be required to complete a work-based project.